 And look – in the vast majority of human interactions, one person is more ‘there’ than the other person.
 And within the context of a conversation, this often shifts.
 It’s human nature.

-So, no blaming your scene partner for not making it work – especially if you’ve both been hired and you don’t have the power to replace them.
-(Wait til you have Diva Status for that.)
+So, no blaming your scene partner for not making it work – especially if you don’t have the power to replace them.
+(Wait till you have Diva Status for that.)